electricimp/impTest/README.md

 Then `npm test`.

-On *WIN OS* you have to correct _package.json_ file, line `    "test": "node_modules/jasmine/bin/jasmine.js"` have to be replaced with `    "test": "node node_modules/jasmine/bin/jasmine.js"`.
+On *Windows* you have to correct _package.json_ file, line `    "test": "node_modules/jasmine/bin/jasmine.js"` have to be replaced with `    "test": "node node_modules/jasmine/bin/jasmine.js"`.

 For example: